Governments and Renewable Energy

 If you were thinking that one bidirectional meter should be able to do the job of two unidirectional meters, you'd be right.
 Net metering is a process by which a single, bidirectional meter spins forward to track the electricity a seller takes from the grid and backward to meter the excess energy they produce.
 If you've taken out more electricity than you've produced at the end of the month, you'll owe the power provider the retail rate for that excess.
 However, if you've put in more than you've drawn from the grid, the power provider will pay you the retail instead of the wholesale rate for that excess energy.

-Read on to find out how electricity is measured and how much money you might make.
+Read on to find out how electricity is measured.